Open at 9am, call free on 0808 252 9775

 What are the different types of later life mortgages?

-There are a few different later life mortgages to choose from with Key, including retirement repayment, retirement interest-only (RIO), and lifetime mortgages.
+There are a few different later life mortgage options to choose from within Key Group, including retirement repayment, retirement interest-only (RIO), and lifetime mortgages.

 Retirement interest-only mortgage (RIO)